FrostyX/FrostyX/README.md

-I am a computer nerd (read software engineer) way too much interested in Emacs, RPM packaging, and Free software (as in freedom) in general.
+I am a computer nerd (read software engineer) way too much interested in Emacs, RPM packaging ecosystem, and Free software (as in freedom) in general.

 If you like my work, feel free to buy me a coffee.